BDenizKoca/MonitorNap/README.md

 ## Known Limitations

-- **Monitor index mapping** may differ between Windows enumerations and monitorcontrol; if dimming the wrong screen, use the Display selector to map correctly
+- **Monitor index mapping** may differ between systems; if dimming the wrong screen, use the Display selector to map correctly
 - **Fullscreen detection** is heuristic and may not catch all cases (some games/apps may still dim)
-- **DDC/CI support varies** by monitor manufacturer - some monitors don't support hardware brightness control
+- **Built-in dimming support varies** by monitor - some monitors don't support hardware brightness control
-- **USB monitors** typically don't support DDC/CI and will only use software overlay
+- **USB monitors** typically don't support built-in dimming and will only use software overlay
 - **Multiple identical monitors** may be harder to distinguish without using Identify